hackerb9/mkpass/README.md

 Although it is simple for a human to make up a story to memorize these four words, this passphrase is actually quite strong: it would take 185 years for current computers to crack it.

 Note that only common words are used and the words are alphabetized.
 This corrects a common problem with most XKCD 936 implementations: they make overly strong passwords that are not easily memorizable, which misunderstands the whole purpose of XKCD 936.

-It is suggested, for best security, to accept the first passphrase rather than running mkpass repeatedly to find something that suits you better.
+This program also features the ability to select your word list by naming a file on the command line.
+Instead of using a generic dictionary which may have words with no salience for you, you can use your favorite books or your own writings from e-mail and social media.
+I've created an example of [using Andrew Lang's Fairy Books](extra) as a corpus to generate passphrases that use only the words we learned as children.
+(E.g., "drawn lad shining story").
+As long as your corpus has enough words (>4096), it should be safe to let people know your wordlist.

 ## Compliance with XKCD 936 Standard